- Profit or Loss From Farming

 Deduction for qualified business income.

 For tax years beginning after 2017, you may be entitled to a deduction of up to 20 percent of your qualified business income from your qualified trade or business, plus 20 percent of the aggregate amount of qualified real estate investment trust (REIT) dividends and qualified publicly traded partnership (PTP) income.
 The deduction is subject to various limitations such as limitations based on your type of trade or business, your taxable income, the amount of W-2 wages paid with respect to the trade or business, and the unadjusted basis immediately after acquisition of qualified property held by the trade or business.
-You will claim this deduction on Form 1040, and unlike other deductions, this deduction can be taken in addition to the standard or itemized deductions.
-For more information, see the Instructions for Form 1040 and Pub.
+You will claim this deduction on Form 1040 or 1040-SR, and unlike other deductions, this deduction can be taken in addition to the standard or itemized deductions.
+For more information, see the Instructions for Form 1040 and 1040-SR and Pub.
 535, Business Expenses.

 Excess farm loss limitation.